Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

-The two minority justices characterized the exclusion as ``Orwellian,'' and expressed their strong objection in the following concluding paragraphs of their Dissenting opinion: \begin{indquote} 191.
+The two minority justices characterized the exclusion as ``Orwellian'' and expressed their strong objection in the following concluding paragraphs of their Dissenting Opinion: \begin{indquote} ``191.
 A universally acknowledged truth is that reservations have been conceived and quotas created, through provision in the Constitution, only to offset fundamental, deep rooted generations of wrongs perpetrated on entire communities and castes.
 Reservation is designed as a powerful tool to enable equal access and equal opportunity.
 Introducing the economic basis for reservation - as a new criterion, is permissible.
-Yet, the ``othering'' of socially and educationally disadvantaged classes - including SCs/ STs/OBCs by excluding them from this new reservation on the ground that they enjoy pre-existing benefits, is to heap fresh injustice based on past disability.
-The exclusionary clause operates in an utterly arbitrary manner.
-Firstly, it ``others'' those subjected to socially questionable, and outlawed practices - though they are amongst the poorest sections of society.
-Secondly, for the purpose of the new reservations, the exclusion operates against the socially disadvantaged classes and castes, absolutely, by confining them within their allocated reservation quotas (15\% for SCs, 7.5\% for STs, etc.).
-Thirdly, it denies the chance of mobility from the reserved quota (based on past discrimination) to a reservation benefit based only on economic deprivation.
-The net effect of the entire exclusionary principle is Orwellian, (so to say) which is that all the poorest are entitled to be considered, regardless of their caste or class, yet only those who belong to forward classes or castes, would be considered, and those from socially disadvantaged classes for SC/STs would be ineligible.
-Within the narrative of the classification jurisprudence, the differentia (or marker) distinguishing one person from another is deprivation alone.
-The exclusion, however, is not based on deprivation but social origin or identity.
-This strikes at the essence of the non-discriminatory rule.
-Therefore, the total and absolute exclusion of constitutionally recognised backward classes of citizens - and more acutely, SC and ST communities, is nothing but discrimination which reaches to the level of undermining, and destroying the equality code, and particularly the principle of nondiscrimination.
+Yet, the ``othering'' of socially and educationally disadvantaged classes - including SCs/ STs/OBCs by excluding them from this new reservation on the ground that they enjoy pre-existing benefits, is to heap fresh injustice based on past disability. [...]
+The net effect of the entire exclusionary principle is Orwellian, (so to say) which is that all the poorest are entitled to be considered, regardless of their caste or class, yet only those who belong to forward classes or castes, would be considered, and those from socially disadvantaged classes for SC/STs would be ineligible. [...]